 - Use a bulb syringe, which is an at-home method to remove mucus from the nose.

-- Prop up her head with an extra pillow (but don’t do this if she’s under a year old).
+- Prop up their head with an extra pillow (but don’t do this if they are under a year old).

 About 3% of children with bronchiolitis need to go to a hospital.
 If your child does, the treatments may include: